Skip To Main Content

 • Be enrolled in a program or course of study that applies to a degree, diploma, or certificate

-• Going Merrygoingmerry.com Features a $20 billion dollar database of scholarships and aid.
+• goingmerry - Features a $20 billion dollar database of scholarships and aid.
 There are many local scholarships offered as well.
 One application allows you to apply to multiple opportunities.

-• Fast Web: fastweb.com $3 billion in scholarships.
+• fastweb - $3 billion in scholarships.
 Also features internship and part-time job opportunities.

-• Scholarships.comscholarships.com $19 billion in scholarships.
+• Scholarships.com - $19 billion in scholarships.
 The sign up process is quick and easy.

-• Chegg Scholarshipshttps://www.chegg.com/scholarships billion in scholarships.
+• Chegg Scholarships - Billions in scholarships.
 Additional features include tools to research colleges, buy/sell textbooks, and find tutors.

-• College Board BigFuture: bigfuture.collegeboard.org 6 Billion in scholarships.
+• BigFuture - 6 Billion in scholarships.
 Many sweepstakes-style scholarships.
 Features college search and planning tools.

-• Minnesota Department of Higher Education: A complete listing of scholarships offered by each Minnesota college/university is available here: http://www.ohe.state.mn.us/sPages/scholarshipsAll.cfm
+• Minnesota Office of Higher Education - A complete listing of scholarships offered by each Minnesota college/university is available here.

-• Raise Me - visit www.raise.me for micro-scholarships.
+• Raise Me - Micro-scholarships based on accomplishments that you can start earning as early as 9th grade.
 If the school to which you are applying is a partner with Raise Me, add your accomplishments prior to their deadline (varies per school), to see what you have already earned.

 EAST HIGH SCHOOL SCHOLARSHIP NIGHT